Education & Awareness

 We raise awareness all over the world about bonobos and their plight.

-And for 25 years, we have been educating and raising awareness in the DR Congo, the only country where bonobos live in the wild.
+And for 25 years, we have been providing conservation education programs and raising awareness about bonobos in the DR Congo, the only country where bonobos live in the wild.

 The Congo Basin is home to the second-largest rainforest in the world.
 And 60% percent of that forest is located in the Democratic Republic of the Congo.
 Yet, not all Congolese people know their rainforests are the only place in the world where endangered bonobos can be found!

 Your support helps change that.
-Each year, up to 30,000 people visit Lola ya Bonobo sanctuary outside of Kinshasa to discover the fascinating lives of bonobos.
+Each year, up to 30,000 people visit Lola ya Bonobo sanctuary outside of Kinshasa to tour the sanctuary, participate in conservation education programs, and discover the fascinating lives of bonobos.

 Face to face